lewis-weinberger/psc/README.md

 # psc
 > A collection of very simple multiplayer turn-based terminal games.

 This collection was created for playing multiplayer games either locally on the same machine or remotely via, for example, an [ssh(1)](https://man.openbsd.org/ssh) connection.
-The text-based graphics and leisurely turn-based gameplay were deliberately chosen to support poor internet connections.
+The text-based graphics and leisurely turn-based gameplay were deliberately chosen to support low bandwidth/latency internet connections.

 [UNIX domain sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) are used for communication between the different game instances (running on the same machine).